ORGelling/webappdemo/README.md

+# Practicing with Symfony

+This is a webapp I am using as a learning project for the Symfony tool package.

+# Summary

-##This is my own summary of a tutorial I have been following along with, to keep handy when needed and to help me memorise and understand the uses of symfony and the framework it generates and supports.
+Here follows my own summary of a tutorial I have been following along with, to keep handy when needed and to help me memorise and understand the uses of symfony and the framework it generates and supports.

-#

 ## SETUP AND BASICS